 The program will include at least one pre-departure orientation, where the coursework and important pre-departure information about health, safety & insurance will be discussed.

-Thursday, March 21 – Alternative Berlin – Subcultures, Graffiti Art, Multicultural Neighborhoods, Urban Renewal, Gentrification
+Thursday, March 19 - Alternative Berlin (Grafitti, Multicultural Neighborhoods, Urban Renewal, Gentrification)

-Saturday, March 23 – Morning wrap up – Return to Atlanta (option to return on Sunday, March 24)
+Saturday, March 21 - Return to Atlanta (option to return Sunday, March 22)

 The NH Collection Berlin Mitte am Checkpoint Charlie hotel is located on Leipziger Strasse, directly in the city center, just a few steps from one of the main shopping streets, Friedrichstrasse.
 Some of Berlin’s biggest sights such as Checkpoint Charlie, Potsdamer Platz or the Brandenburg Gate are an easy walk away too.